paga2004/WiFiWeatherStation/README.md

 GND | GND
 D1 | SCL
 D2 | SDA
-D0 -> RST | -
+D0 <-> RST | -

 ## Dependecies

-Make sure you have python 2.7 and pip installed and install them by running the following command.
+Make sure you have python2.7 and pip installed and install them by running the following command:
 ```bash
 $ cd web
 $ pip install -r requirements.txt
 ```

-The sketches have some dependencies.
+The sketches for the microcontroller have some dependencies.

 Please install them first: